 And the classic follow-up questions.
-Be honest here, of course, but there always ways to spin this into a positive thing.
+Be honest here, of course, but there are always ways to spin this into a positive thing.
 For example: I can get frustrated with myself if I don’t pick up a new task/concept quickly, BUT it’s because I’m a perfectionist and like to do a quality job.
 Have two or three of these ready.

 Who is your biggest role model?

-Whether it’s somebody you know in personal life or a public figure you admire, you have to have a couple reasons as to why you look up to them.
+Whether it’s somebody you know in personal life or a public figure you admire, you have to have a couple of reasons as to why you look up to them.
 Is it their tireless hard work?
 Their passion?
 Their morality or ethical nature?
 Their sense of humor?

 What subject challenged you the most in high school?

 High school certainly wasn’t just a breeze.
-Some subject had to give you a little bit of grief.
+Some subjects had to give you a little bit of grief.
 College won’t be a breeze either, so the interview is really looking for how you met the challenge and overcame it.

 What’s your favorite TV show / movie / book?